Generic Name: iothalamate meglumine

 The procedure is usually performed following pharyngeal anesthesia and analgesic or sedative premedication.
 Duodenal motility may be controlled in patients with active duodenal peristalsis with an appropriate antiperistaltic agent.

 The contrast medium should be injected slowly under fluoroscopic control employing the minimal dose that is adequate to visualize the common bile duct, the pancreatic duct, or both duct systems.
-The dosage will vary greatly depending on the pathological findings and can range from 10-100 mL for visualization of the common bile duct; and from 2-10 mL for visualization of the pancreatic duct.
+The dosage will vary greatly depending on the pathological findings and can range from 10 to 100 mL for visualization of the common bile duct; and from 2 to 10 mL for visualization of the pancreatic duct.